-I ask myself which things are urgent, which things if I ran out of time could slid until tomorrow, which things are quick to complete.
+I ask myself which things are urgent, which things, if I ran out of time, could slide until tomorrow, which things are quick to complete.
 You will naturally do this in your mind once you can see the priorities listed out.

 Note: Your priorities do not need to be listed with all the A’s at the top, the B’s next and C’s at the end.
 If you want to, you can rewrite a pretty organized list but it’s an extra step that isn’t necessary as long as you put the letters in the margins and can quickly glance through to see your next “A” task.
 Personally, I’ve always just written the one list.